Table of Contents

 Hours: MTWThFSSu 24 hours

-The welfare of both people and property are the primary concerns of the Department of Public Safety.
-This office functions as a law enforcement agency within the University and seeks to educate the University community regarding personal security and crime prevention, offering educational programs and brochures.
-Escort service is provided by this office.
+The welfare of both people and property are the primary concerns of the University of Louisville Police Department (ULPD) and the Department of Public Safety.
+ULPD functions as a law enforcement agency within the University and seeks to educate the campus community regarding personal security and crime prevention, offering educational programs and safety materials.
+The “Card Cruiser” initiative is a transportation service provided from dusk until dawn by ULPD utilizing their security and police officers.

 Department of Theatre Arts/University Theatre